 HSI develops a legally binding agreement with each farmer to permanently close their dog farm and have the cages destroyed.
 That contract with the farmer also ensures they will never return to farming dogs or any other animals in the future.
 We develop a business plan with them to help them transition to a humane livelihood.

 4. How can I adopt one of the dogs?

 The dogs we rescue from South Korea are transported to Shelter and Rescue Partners in the U.S., Canada and the U.K., which then facilitate the adoptions after assessing and addressing any health or behavioral concerns.
-Information on Shelter and Rescue Partners and they may not be the same for each farm closure.
+We have a network of Shelter and Rescue Partners and they may not be the same for each farm closure.
 Information on Shelter and Rescue Partners is available here.
 We’ll be adding more Partners in the U.S. and Canada to this list in the coming weeks.
 We ask that those interested in adoption contact the Shelter and Rescue Partners directly to find out how to meet the dogs and apply to adopt.

 If you do adopt (or have adopted) a South Korea rescue dog, please tag us in a photo @hsiglobal on Facebook and Instagram!

 5. Why do you transport the dogs overseas instead of adopting them out locally in South Korea?

 Unfortunately, animal adoption isn’t common in South Korea.
 There are very few shelters, most of which are already overcrowded.
 In addition, there is a misconception among Koreans—perpetuated by dog meat traders—that “meat dogs” found on farms are somehow different from “pet dogs.”
 HSI is slowly changing this perspective by showcasing the countless adoptions of former meat dogs into loving families in the U.K., U.S. and Canada, and we hope to help encourage more of an adoption culture over time.